isande/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.
+It is an object representation of the HTML elements of a webpage, a tree-like structure that represents the content, structure, and style.

 2. What is an event?

+An event is a user interaction with a site -- clicking, scrolling, resizing, pressing a key, moving the mouse, etc.

 3. What is an event listener?

+An event listener is a tracking process that watches for a particular event to occur and then executes code.

 4. Why would we convert a NodeList into an Array?

+Sometimes we want to use more array methods than NodeList includes to be able to manipulate the data in a NodeList.
+We can convert it into an array to gain access to all of the usual array methods.

 5. What is a component?

+A component is a modular piece of code that is reusable and can stand alone.
+Using components decreases repetition, making our code more DRY.
+This makes our code easier to read and to modify.

 ### Git Set up